Short-tailed pygmy monitor: Distribution

-The short-tailed monitor ranges throughout central Australia from the coast of Western Australia through the interior of Northern Territory and northwestern South Australia to western Queensland.
-This monitor burrows in compacted sandy loam and gravel, in areas dominated by spinifex (Triodia spp.).
+The short-tailed pygmy monitor ranges throughout central Australia, from the coast of Western Australia through the interior of the Northern Territory, and from northwestern South Australia to western Queensland.
+The short-tailed pygmy monitor burrows in compacted, sandy loam and gravel, in areas dominated by spinifex (Triodia spp.).
 This terrestrial species is secretive and rarely seen active above ground; it is mainly encountered by digging up its burrow.

-Physical Description
+Physical description

 The short-tailed monitor is the smallest of the Varanid lizards, attaining a maximum adult length of only 8 inches.
 Newly hatched short-tailed monitors look just like the adults, but weigh about 1 to 2 grams and are only 1 to 2 inches in total length.
 Like all monitors the short-tailed monitor has a long neck, well developed limbs with five toes on both fore and hind limbs, strong claws, and a powerful tail that cannot undergo autotomy (Cogger and Zweifel 1998).
 The body color is usually a drab olive to brown color with lighter ocelli on the trunk.
 It is nearly impossible to determine the sex of most monitors by their outward appearance and the short-tailed monitor is no exception, as it is monomorphic.